 Greenway trailhead with hike and bike trails

-Special events for gym only or meeting room only - charging admission and/or selling concessions:
+Special events use - gym and/or meeting room when requesting scoreboard, charging admission and/or selling concessions:

 $75 an hour with a two-hour minimum and $500 deposit.